copier-org/copier/README.md

 ## How it works

-The content of the files inside the project template are copied to the destination without changes, **unless are suffixed with the extension '.tmpl'.**
+The content of the files inside the project template is copied to the destination without changes, **unless are suffixed with the extension '.tmpl'.**
 In that case, the templating engine will be used to render them.

 A slightly customized Jinja2 templating is used.
-The main difference is that variables are referenced with ``[[ name ]]`` instead of ``{{ name }}`` and blocks are ``[% if name %]`` instead of ``{% if name %}``.
+The main difference is those variables are referenced with ``[[ name ]]`` instead of ``{{ name }}`` and blocks are ``[% if name %]`` instead of ``{% if name %}``.
 To read more about templating see the [Jinja2 documentation](http://jinja.pocoo.org/docs>).